mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/deploy-api-4.md

 ---
-title: "Deploy API – Version 3"
+title: "Deploy API – Version 4"
-url: /apidocs-mxsdk/apidocs/deploy-api-3/
+url: /apidocs-mxsdk/apidocs/deploy-api-4/
 type: swagger
 category: "API Documentation"
-description: "Deploy API v3 can be used to deploy Mendix apps to licensed nodes, manage application environments in the Mendix Cloud, retrieve statuses, start and stop applications, and deploy or transport new model versions to application environments."
+description: "Deploy API v4 can be used to deploy Mendix apps to licensed nodes, manage application environments in the Mendix Cloud, retrieve statuses, start and stop applications, and deploy or transport new model versions to application environments."
-weight: 40
+weight: 42
 tags: ["API", "deploy", "licensed", "deployment", "cloud"]
 ---

 {{% alert color="warning" %}}
-The Deploy API version 3 is deprecated and will be removed in March 2024.
-Please use [Deploy API – Version 4](/apidocs-mxsdk/apidocs/deploy-api-4/) which contains all the v3 endpoints, plus additional endpoints.

 The Deploy API only works for apps which are deployed to the Mendix Cloud.
 {{% /alert %}}

 ## 1 Introduction

 The Deploy API allows you to manage application environments in the Mendix Cloud.
-Version 3 introduces additional actions and improved actions for some actions.
+Version 4 introduces additional actions and improved features for some actions.
+It replaces the deprecated [Deploy API – Version 3](/apidocs-mxsdk/apidocs/deploy-api-3/).

 {{% alert color="info" %}}
-The v3 Deploy API only supports the endpoints listed here.
+The v4 Deploy API only supports the endpoints listed here.
 For all other API calls, the [v2 API](/apidocs-mxsdk/apidocs/deploy-api-2/) or [v1 API](/apidocs-mxsdk/apidocs/deploy-api/) must be used.
 {{% /alert %}}

 ## 2 Authentication{#authentication}

-Authentication for the Deploy API v3 uses a personal access token (PAT).
+Authentication for the Deploy API v4 uses a personal access token (PAT).

 ### 2.1 Generating a PAT